 A Base Sheet is a cotton/polyester sheet, which is fitted on the mattress with a low friction sliding panel in the centre allowing sideways movement.
-The cotton edges on each side of the sheet act as a brake to stop the user sliding off the bed whether they are lying down or sitting on the edge.
-It has a non slip surface on the underside which helps keep it in place.
+The cotton edges on each side of the sheet act as a brake to stop the user from sliding off the bed whether they are lying down or sitting on the edge.
+It has a non-slip surface on the underside which helps keep it in place.
 The person lies directly on the satin panel which reduces the friction between the bedding and nightwear, this makes turning and moving easier.

 Types of Slide Sheets – Base

 Flat Sheet– A traditional sheet that can be tucked under the mattress.

 Corner Sheet– A single mattress-sized flat sheet with elasticated corner straps for fitting to the mattress.